L-Carnitine

 L-Carnitine as it relates to Diet and Obesity in Health report: Personalized Weight Loss: How Your Genes Can Guide Your Diet Choice

-L-Carnitine and Obesity
+L-Carnitine in Diet and Obesity

 Supplements for Diet and Obesity